klapekla/terraform-aws-demo/README.md

 In my demo AWS access_key and secret_key will be automatically loaded from ~/.aws/credentials since i have set that up previously

 ### 1. Initialize for Remote Management of terraform state and state lock
+Folder: 01-state-management

-Folder init-state-mangement contains iac files to create following ressources:
+This folder contains iac files to create following ressources:
 - S3 Bucket for storing the terraform state files
 - DynamoDB for managing locks of terraform state files